open-feature/spec/README.md

   depending on the user application architecture.

-There might be additional operator services inside or outside the control plane that manage the system and integrate _Feature Flag Resource_ submission ith system management approaches like GitOps.
+There might be additional operator services inside or outside the control plane that manage the system and integrate _Feature Flag Resource_ submission its system management approaches like GitOps.

 Sidecar container architecture: